elastic/synthetics/README.md

 # Experimental Synthetics Agent

 Synthetic Monitoring with Real Browsers.
-**Please note this is an unsupported experimental project.
+**Please note this is project is in beta status.
 Expect things to break and change!**

 ## Usage